zardini123/Xen-MIDI-Retuner/README.md

 If, for example, you're using a Roli Seaboard, set the Seaboard to output Multi Channel.
 Each channel (which in the seaboard is each played voice/note) will be retuned to the scale.

 MPE input, and Multi channel and MPE output is planned to be supported (see section **Feature Todo...**).

+In most cases, the _Output Pitch Bend Range_ should be set to the pitchbend range of your instrument.

 ## License